softeng-feup/open-cx-the-spice-boys/README.md

 2. After searching for an existing speaker, the app will access the information stored and will display the user page accordingly and will give the user the option to locate the person.

-3. After searching for a conferance event, the application will access the information stored and will display the event related page accordingly.
+3. After searching for a conference event, the application will access the information stored and will display the event related page accordingly.

 ## Implementation